PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `365 passed in 18.32s`, plus the branch-changed broad related suite with `1724 passed in 25.28s`.

+The direct terminal Gather-channel-fanout call now retains its existing one- counter dictionary as `_terminal_transpose_gather_channel_fanout_stats`.
+The same callback's two orchestrated selections, transaction/preflight behavior, live Session LayoutState, diagnostics, ArgMax predecessor, captured Softmax successor, and TensorFlow-free boundary are unchanged.
+The retained value has no consumer.

+This checkpoint passes the focused ArgMax/fanout/Softmax accounting gate with `400 passed in 18.38s`, plus the branch-changed broad related suite with `1763 passed in 24.86s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.